xdccrlz/sm64-port/README.md

 On XQEMU and XEMU some depth buffer-related issues are present.
 These do not seem to exist on real hardware.

-Some rendering-related stuff I only figured out thanks to [this Xbox renderer implementation](https://github.com/mborgerson/xsm64).
+Some rendering- and filesystem-related stuff I only figured out thanks to [this Xbox renderer implementation](https://github.com/mborgerson/xsm64).

 ### Using Docker